ag10717/github-actions/README.md

 > NOTE: Headers will break down the talking points in order as given as in the presentation.

+## Thoughts

+As with the presentation given, these thoughts are mine, and selecting a pattern that fits most of the applications we deploy should be thought of holistically instead of shoehorning the current configuration into another setup.

 ## Pipeline Focus

 **Timestamp: 16 minutes**